Maryland Ridge Community (Indiana)

 The second and largest migration of settlers, the Carmichael Party, to the area appears to have originated in 1826 from Surry and Stokes Counties, North Carolina.
 The great number of these families appear to have direct ties to Calvert County, Maryland in at least one of three basic forms: they had previously lived in Calvert County; had brothers and sisters in Calvert County, or had married a spouse in or from Calvert County, Maryland.

-The third migration of settlers occurred in 1834 from Calvert County, Maryland.
-This party was led by the Reverend Malden and Eliza Cullenbaugh Baker, and included the families of Thomas and Nicea Greaves Breeden, William and Christiana Greaves Fowler, Moses and Drusilla Graves Whaley, Joseph and Sophia Jane Hall Whaley, Samuel Hite, Cleverly Day, and David Coster.
-Upon arrival in the free territory in Indiana, the group began holding religious services calling themselves the Calvert Society.
+The Greene County Chapel United Methodist Church located just west of the Monroe-Greene County line was started in 1834 when a group of neighbors from Calvert County, Maryland came to Indiana and settled in Beech Creek Township.
+The community where they settled became known as Maryland Ridge, and the worshipers called themselves the Calvert Society.
+6 families made up the group; Gardners, Bakers, Whaleys, Carmichaels, Breedens and the Fowlers.

 The Calvert Society met in homes until a log church was erected in 1839.
+The land was deeded to the trustees; John Gardner Sr., Samuel Hite, Cleverly Day, Isaac Gardner and Moses Whaley.
 According to church records there was a debate as to whether to build the church in Stanford or 'on the hill' west of Stanford.
 The hill was chosen, and in 1839 Joseph Whaley and Allen Sparks deeded the property for the Church, and the first log church in the area was built.
 The Calvert Society, feeling they were on the 'right' side of the anti-slavery issue, kept the traditional name of the Methodist Church, calling it the Methodist Episcopal Church.

 The fourth and final group arrived in 1839 from Virginia.
 This group was led by Randolph Ross who built the Randolph Ross and Sonís Virginia Iron Works which became a touchstone of the early Maryland Ridge Community.
 Along Indian Creek on the very edge of a field cleared by the settlers, and purchased on contract from George Adams, Benjamin Freeland's son-in-law, Ross built the blast furnace.
 According to the abstract of the present owner, Benjamin Freeland deeded the property to his son-in-law George Adams for his 'iron works venture'.
 Adams then sold the property on contract to Ross.
 In 1839 Randolph Ross was land granted or bought on contract a total of 156 acres along Indian Creek.
 By 1840 he was the largest single tax payer in both Greene and Monroe Counties.